 Buck’s Pocket State Park received a federal grant to upgrade the campground facilities and build an OHV trail.
-These park improvements were set to occur in 2016.
-The state of Alabama has started implementing said improvements in the spring of 2019.
+The state of Alabama has started implementing said improvements in the summer and fall of 2019.
 Hopefully, to reopen our beloved state park soon, shooting for spring of 2020.

 Joe Cagle wrote a nice piece on the story: Jamie Godwin and The Grove Oak Store

 For my leadership and commitment to community in DeKalb County, AL, the local newspaper, The Times Journal selected me as a part of DeKalb’s Top 40 in 2016.

 And the Alabama Chapter of the Trail of Tears Association included my preservation efforts in their newletter:

 Of course, I’ve tried to make things better, improve safety and services for everyone here in Grove Oak.
 I have acted as Pseudo-Mayor from time to time, as needed.

-A huge thank you to everyone that has supported me in this journey!
+A huge thank you to everyone that has supported this effort to keep Grove Oak alive!